Search Workshops

 Location: Online Webinar

 This is a SIX PART series.
 Participants can attend individual sessions as needed.
 The Dyslexia Education Network provides a collaborative platform where dyslexia specialists can deepen their expertise and enhance their instructional practices for students with dyslexia and related learning differences.
 Through professional collaboration, educators will develop collective knowledge in key areas including evaluation techniques, executive functioning strategies, and multisensory instructional approaches.
-This professional learning community empowers educators to refine their skills and ultimately improve outcomes for the students they serve.
-Session 1: Instructional Foundations (September 24, 2025) Session 2: Dyslexia Evaluation and SLD Determination (October 23, 2025) Session 3: Multisensory Structured Literacy (December 4, 2025) Session 4: Handwriting Instruction (February 12, 2026) Session 5: Technology Tools and Accommodations (March 24, 2026) Session 6: Transitions and Year End Planning (April 23, 2026)
+This professional learning community empowers educators to refine their skills and ultimately improve outcomes for the students they serve. #DYSESC1 Session 1: Instructional Foundations (September 24, 2025) Session 2: Dyslexia Evaluation and SLD Determination (October 23, 2025) Session 3: Multisensory Structured Literacy (December 4, 2025) Session 4: Handwriting Instruction (February 12, 2026) Session 5: Technology Tools and Accommodations (March 24, 2026) Session 6: Transitions and Year End Planning (April 23, 2026)

 Max Participants: